canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-setup-environment.md

 ## Set up Juju

 Juju is an Operator Lifecycle Manager (OLM) for clouds, bare metal, LXD or Kubernetes.
-We'll use `juju` to deploy and manage the Spark History Server and a number of other applications later to be integrated with Spark.
+We'll use `juju` to deploy and manage the Apache Spark History Server and a number of other applications later to be integrated with Apache Spark.
 Let's therefore let's install and configure a `juju` client using a snap.

 ```bash
 sudo snap install juju --channel 3.1/stable